Stuart-Mouse/lead-sheets/notes.md

-    literals, identifiers don't call into recursive typechecking and may benefit from special coercions then there are just structural nodes like block, if, for, while and then misc like cast, subscript, dot the real tricky part is primarily gonna be the mig messy nodes like operation and procedure but maybe we can break these up in a nicer way?
+    literals, identifiers don't call into recursive typechecking and may benefit from special coercions then there are just structural nodes like block, if, for, while and then misc like cast, subscript, dot the real tricky part is primarily gonna be the big messy nodes like operation and procedure but maybe we can break these up in a nicer way?

 random